sonyarianto/pocketbase-docker/README.md

 ## My scenario

-- I am using Nginx as a container.
+- I have dedicated hosting with public IP address.
+This dedicated hosting will run all of my Docker containers.
-- I am using Pocketbase as a container.
+- I have Cloudflare DNS to manage my domain.
-- I am using Cloudflare DNS.
+- I already pointing subdomain pocketbase.xxxx.xxx to my public IP.
-- My Pocketbase is run on a subdomain (pocketbase.xxx.xxx).
+- I setup Nginx as a container
-- I setup Nginx as reverse proxy to Pocketbase container.
+- I setup Pocketbase as a container.
-- My Pocketbase container just exposed the port internally, not to host.
+- I setup server_name on Nginx and do reverse proxy to Pocketbase container.
-- Nginx setup is connect to Pocketbase container.
+- Pocketbase container exposed the port internally, not to host.
-- My Pocketbase data saved on Docker volume so it will not gone when container removed.
+- Pocketbase data saved on Docker volume so it will not gone when container removed.
 Just `docker inspect pocketbase-volume` for details.

 ## Docker Compose (for my scenario, only the Pocketbase part)